d8ahazard/sd_dreambooth_extension/README.md

 GPUs, and enabled/disabled by default.

 *Memory Attention* - Type of attention to use.
-Choices are: 'default': usually fastest, but use most VRAM; 'xformers': slower, uses less VRAM, can only be used with *Mixed Precision* = 'fp16'; 'flash_attention': slowest, requires lowest VRAM.
+Choices are: 'default': usually fastest, but use most VRAM; 'xformers': slower, uses less VRAM, can only be used with *Mixed Precision* = 'fp16' (no impact on Apple Silicon); 'flash_attention': slowest, requires lowest
+VRAM.

 *Don't Cache Latents* - Why is this not just called "cache" latents?
 Because that's what the original script uses, and